If you do an online search for “best dog in the world,” which breed will come up as number one? When I searched, “mixed

 The Golden Retriever was in the top 10, but the Labrador Retriever was on top for purebred dogs.
 The Lab is a great dog, but Golden Retriever owners will likely argue that the Golden should get that honor.

-Golden Retrievers consistently rank as one of the most popular dog breeds in the United States AKC rankings.
+Golden Retrievers are consistently one of the most popular dog breeds in the United States AKC rankings.
 If you have ever met a Golden Retriever, you can understand why it is such a popular dog.
 Goldens are beautiful, playful, reliable, and eager-to-please family members.

 History of Golden Retrievers

 A Scotsman, Dudley Marjoribanks, 1st Baron Tweedmouth, developed the Golden Retriever breed between 1840 and 1890.
 Tweedmouth kept detailed records of his efforts to create an ideal gundog for use at his estate in the Highlands.
 Bird hunting was a popular pastime, and he wanted a dog that could retrieve on land and in the water.
 He bred a yellow-colored retriever with a Tweed Water Spaniel and later also included an Irish Setter and Bloodhound in the mix.

 For more detailed information on the early history of the Golden Retrievers, read Mrs. Elliot’s article “Early Ancestors of the Golden Retriever.”

 Why Golden Retrievers Are So Popular

 The Golden Retriever ranks as one of the top 3 most popular dog breeds in the United States.
 Only the Labrador Retriever and the German Shepherd are more popular.
 These 3 breeds have dominated the popularity rankings for many years.

 Goldens are easy to train and are often used as guide dogs, mobility assistance dogs, and in search and rescue.
 They are not good guard dogs because they are so friendly to everyone, including strangers.

 Golden Retriever’s Health and Grooming

 Goldens are usually healthy and have a lifespan of 10-12 years, comparable to the lifespan of another medium to large dog breeds.
 The main genetic condition they may inherit is hip dysplasia, a common problem with dogs.